Xtra-Computing/OEBench/README.md

 # OEBench

+## Updates

+We are building a Python library [PyOE](https://pyoe.xtra.science/home) for data stream machine learning with a few lines.
+Researchers are welcome to use and give feedbacks!

 This is the code for our paper [OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams](https://arxiv.org/abs/2308.15059).

 Relational datasets are widespread in real-world scenarios and are usually delivered in a streaming fashion.
 This type of data stream can present unique challenges, such as distribution drifts, outliers, emerging classes, and changing features, which have recently been described as [open environment](https://academic.oup.com/nsr/article/9/8/nwac123/6626031) challenges for machine learning.